 - What sorts of damages (compensation) can be recovered.
 Filing a personal injury lawsuit may enable you to recover compensation for pain and suffering, which is not covered in a workers’ compensation claim.

 It is critically important to review your options carefully in order to ensure that you are not deprived of any compensation you are potentially entitled to.
 It is in your best interests to consult a knowledgeable attorney who has experience filing both personal injury claims and workers’ compensation benefits, ensuring that no avenue is left unexplored.

 Few injuries are more debilitating than the loss of an arm or leg.
 An amputation accident is a traumatic event to live through, and you deserve answers for what happened.
 As a worker, you have the right to a safe workplace – and as an injury victim, you have the right to fair compensation.

-At the Law Offices of Randolph Rice, we are proud to represent the workers of Baltimore.
+At the Rice, Murtha & Psoras, we are proud to represent the workers of Baltimore.
 We will fight tirelessly to secure the full compensation for your injuries, relentlessly seeking every dollar you deserve.
-Contact us online right away to schedule a free legal consultation, or call the Law Offices of Randolph Rice at (410) 694-7291 to speak with an attorney today.
+Contact us online right away to schedule a free legal consultation, or call the Rice, Murtha & Psoras at (410) 694-7291 to speak with an attorney today.